lzim/mtl/red/part1/part1_facilitator/mtl_red_part_1_say.md

 ## To make selections & view data for your Team, go through Steps #2-4.
 We will show you the steps but your Team's Clinics have been bookmarked for today's session.

 ### 2. Selecting & Viewing your Team Data.
+We have your Team's Clinic Selections pre-bookmarked for convenience, so you don't have to manually select them now.
-- To navigate to our bookmarks, click on the bookmark icon in the upper right hand in the top of the grey header.
+- To navigate to the bookmarks, click on the bookmark icon in the upper right hand in the top of the grey header.
 - Click "Show more bookmarks" and under "Report bookmarks", select the bookmark with your team's name.
+- Click the yellow "Apply" button.
+- Clicking "Apply" in the "Select Clinics to Generate Report Data" column pulls Patient Level Data from all clinics selected, in the last two years.

+_To make Clinic Selections without Bookmarks:_
 - Select your clinics using the columns to make up your localized team-level data.
 - You can search and filter for Clinics by Provider after making selections in Division Name, Physical Location, Primary Stopcode, Secondary Stopcode, and/or Is Inactive columns.
+- Make sure to click "Apply."
    - *Note:* Leaving the "Is Inactive" column blank will pull all de-activated clinics used in the last two years (denoted by a "ZZ" prefix).
 If you do not want inactive clinics to be pulled, under the "Is Inactive" column, check "No" and click the yellow "Apply" button.
+   - *Note*: The filters in the light blue and dark blue columns *only* apply to the green Clinics column.
+You MUST make selections and click "Apply" in the "Select Clinics to Generate Report Data" column to generate your data.
+(By default, the data and viz tabs is to show all the data for all sta3ns and clinics.)

 - **Prior to today's session, __________________ \[Team Lead's name\] worked with us to build an initial team dataset.**
 - **__________________ [Team Lead's name], which column did we find most helpful for creating this team's dataset?**
 - **Are there any adjustments that the team would make to the clinic selection criteria?
 For example, should we include trainees?
 Other considerations that seem important?**

--  After making all your selections in a column, click the yellow "Apply" button.
--  Clicking "Apply" in the "Select Clinics to Generate Report Data" column pulls your Patient Level Data; This will pull all clinics used in the last two years.
-   - **Note**: The filters in the light blue and dark blue columns *only* apply to the green Clinics column.
-You MUST make selections and click "Apply" in the "Select Clinics to Generate Report Data" column to generate your data.
-(By default, the data and viz tabs is to show all the data for all sta3ns and clinics.)

 **Tips & Tricks**
 - To clear filters/columns, click on the "Eraser" icon in the upper right of the filter/column.